A Point on Discrete versus Continuous State-Space Markov Chains: Introduction

 A 2-copula is a bivariate function $C: [0,1]^{2}\rightarrow [0,1]$ such that $C(0,u)=C(u,0)=0$, $C(u,1)=C(1,u)=u, \forall \ u\in [0,1]$ and $C(u_{1},v_{1})+C(u_{2},v_{2})-C(u_{1},v_{2})-C(u_{2},v_{1})\geq 0, \forall\ [u_{1},u_{2}]\times[v_{1},v_{2}]\subset [0,1]^{2}$.
 For some $k\geq 2,$ let $C_{1}, \cdots, C_{k}$ be a set of $k$ copulas and $a_{1}, \cdots, a_{k}$ a set of real constants such that $a_{1}+\cdots+a_{k}=1$ and $0\leq a_{i}\leq 1$ for each $i=1,\cdots, k$, then the sum given by $ C(u,v)=a_1C_1(u,v)+\cdots+a_kC_k(u,v) $ is a copula referred to as the convex combination of $C_{1}, \cdots, C_{k}$ (Longla, 2015) \cite{longla2015mixtures}.

-In the recent past, copulas have gained popularity in the modeling of temporal dependence within Markov processes (Nelsen (2006) \cite{nelsen2006methods}).
+The copula $C(F(x),G(y))=H(x,y)$, of the random variables $X$ and $Y$, is known to be unique if $F$ and $G$ are continuous; otherwise $C$ is uniquely determined on $Range(F)\times Range(G)$ (Nelsen (2006) \cite{nelsen2006methods}).
+In the recent past, copulas have gained popularity in the modeling of temporal dependence within Markov processes.
 This is because, when used to represent joint distributions of random variables, they enable the detection of possible correlations or links between variables (Darsow, Nguyen and Olsen (1992) \cite{darsow1992copulas}).
 A copula-based Markov chain is a stationary Markov chain generated by the copula of its consecutive states and an invariant distribution.
 Copula-based Markov chains enable the exploration of dependence and mixing properties inherent in Markov processes.
 This makes them an invaluable tool for investigations and allows for the study of scale-free measures of dependence while remaining invariant under monotonic transformations of the variables.
 Consequently, copula methods have drawn a lot of interest across diverse fields, including technology, finance, and the natural world.

 This paper focuses on a stationary Markov chain based on a copula from the Frechet family of copulas.
-We study two cases: a continuous state-space Markov chain with uniform marginal distribution and a discrete state-space Markov chain with Bernoulli($p$) marginal distribution.
+The Fr\'echet family of copulas has the form where $\Pi(u,v)=uv$ is the independence copula and $M(u,v)=\min(u,v)$ and $W(u,v)=\max(u+v-1,0)$ are the Fr\'echet-Hoeffding upper and lower bounds respectively.
+We study two cases: a continuous state-space Markov chain with uniform marginal distributions and a discrete state-space Markov chain with Bernoulli($p$) marginal distributions.
 Maximum likelihood estimators (MLEs) of model parameters are derived in both cases and their asymptotic distributions are provided.
 The likelihood ratio test is used to test for randomness in the model.